wgpsutherland/js-double-linked-list/README.md

 Double Linked List
 ==================

-A JavaScript implementation of a double linked list.
+A JavaScript implementation of a doubly-linked list.
 Much faster than the native JS array if your focus is adding and removing from large data sets.

 Slow if you need to randomly access elements from within the data set.